supply-chain-using-dockers/setting-the-project/README.md

 please use the Mozzila Firefox browser to run this project .
 Chrome causes security issues which does not run the project as expected

 5)run the api image

-sudo docker container run -d -p 3000:3000  <api-access-image>
+sudo docker run -d -p 3000:3000 jnanesh10/api-access

 http://localhost:3000/place-order

 in browser.You will get the following JSON object

-6)if the api is working you are good to go for next part
+6)if the api is working you are good to go for next part CHECK FOR NETWORK ISSUES IF THERE ARE ERRORS.
+PLEASE RESTART YOUR CONNECTIONS

-7)run the front-end container docker
+7)run the front-end container docker sudo docker run -d -p 4200:80 jnanesh10/api-access

 8)go to localhost:4200